- Cha Bum-Kun –Goals: 58

 Four years later, the Taegeuk Warriors were unable to reach the heights they did in 2002.
 At Germany 2006, they were eliminated in the World Cup group stage for a sixth time in seven World Cup appearances.
 South Korea were on an impressive 27-game unbeaten streak in 2009 and hopes were high for South Africa 2010.

 South Korea returned to the knockout stage in 2010, opening up their campaign with a 2-0 win vs. Greece.
 Despite a 4-1 loss vs. Argentina, South Korea made the knockout stage with a 2-2 draw vs. Nigeria.
 Uruguay, with a 2-1 win, eliminated the South Koreans in the round of 16.

 Qualifying again in 2014, 2018 and 2022, South Korea have appeared at an incredible 10 World Cups in a row.
-The Taegeuk Warriors were underwhelming in 2014 but got a shocking 2-0 win vs. Germany in 2018.
-Despite getting eliminated along with Germany, South Korea national football team caused the first German first round exit for 80 years.
+The Taegeuk Warriors were underwhelming in 2014 but got a shocking 2-0 win against Germany in 2018.
+Despite getting eliminated along with Germany, the South Korea national football team caused the first German first-round exit in 80 years.